 Seward is the gateway to Kenai Fjords National Park, a stunning landscape of mountains and ocean that boasts one of most diverse ecosystems of all the national parks.
 From towering tidewater glaciers to pods of orcas and breaching humpback whales, Kenai Fjords National Park is one of Alaska’s top destinations.

 Accessible by boat with Major Marine Tours, the glacially-fed waters of the fjords create an abundance of nutrients for the region’s many wildlife species.
 Cruising through the fjords to view puffins, whales, otters, seals, sea lions, and calving glaciers is the highlight of many visitors’ trips to Alaska.
 Cruises operate daily from March through October, with several half-day and full-day cruise options available.
-Many cruises are hosted by onboard National Park Rangers that provide a detailed narration of the area’s history and wildlife.

 In addition to boat tours, Seward is home to an incredible array of water sports.
 Kayak the serene waters of Resurrection Bay for a chance to get up close and personal with sea otters, seals, and the rugged glacier-carved coastline.
 For an even more unique experience, kayak or stand-up paddleboard among the icebergs in Bear Glacier Lagoon, a freshwater lake located at the edge of Bear Glacier, the largest glacier in Kenai Fjords National Park.